unprolix/newhope/README.md

 This project uses the Haskell build manager "stack" to produceː

- * A NewHope library intended for general use.
+ * `Crypto.NewHope`, a library intended for general use.

- * "PQCgenKAT" -- a binary which generates KAT (Known Answer Test) files in the format required by the NIST PQC project.
+ * `PQCgenKAT` -- a binary which generates KAT (Known Answer Test) files in the format required by the NIST PQC project.
 Invoke this binary with the single argument "all" to generate all of the KAT files.

- * "speed" -- a binary which runs performance tests of some of the NewHope functionality.
+ * `speed` -- a binary which runs performance tests of some of the NewHope functionality.
 These tests correspond to largely equivalent tests in the reference NewHope C code.

-In addition, the project contains a fair number of automatically- evaluated tests that cover a large swath of the important functionality implemented, including that tested by the "test" binaries built by the reference C source, and including comparison between the KAT output that we produce and that produced by the reference C implementation.
-To run the tests and view the results, execute "stack test" at a command line.
+In addition, the project contains a fair number of automatically-evaluated tests that cover a large swath of the important functionality implemented, including that tested by the "test" binaries built by the reference C source, and including comparison between the KAT output that we produce and that produced by the reference C implementation.
+To run the tests and view the results, execute `stack test` at a command line.

 लोकाः समस्ताः सुखिनोभवंतु